The Scheduling page provides a calendar view of all driver shifts, helping you plan driver availability and manage daily operations more effectively.

-This article explains what information is displayed on the Scheduling page and how driver shifts are organized within the calendar.
+This article explains what the Scheduling page is and how it supports your operations.

 Why the Scheduling Page Matters